UMAprotocol/protocol/documentation/tutorials/running-the-avs.md

 on running this on Kovan, you’ll only need Kovan ETH.
 You can get Kovan ETH by logging into this gitter chat with your github chat and pasting your address into the chat.

-- Your account must have Voting Tokens for your vote to impact the outcome - to get testnet vote tokens, please send an email to [hello@umaproject.org](mailto:hello@umaproject.org).
+- Your account must have Voting Tokens for your vote to impact the outcome.
+To get testnet vote tokens, please send an email to [hello@umaproject.org](mailto:hello@umaproject.org).
 To check your token balance:

     1. Go [here](https://ethereum.stackexchange.com/a/17101) to find the network id for the network you're using.

     2. Find the file named [YOUR_NETWORK_ID].json in [this folder](https://github.com/UMAprotocol/protocol/tree/master/core/networks).
 If the file doesn't exist, there is no UMA deployment on that network.

     3. Find the line in that file that says `"contractName": "VotingToken",`.

     4. The next line should have an address on it - that's the address for the Voting Token.

     5. You can add the Voting token to metamask or find it on Etherscan to check your balance.

 - It’s recommended that you get a free Infura API key.
 Do so by going to https://www.infura.io/, creating an account,